 And the people of Annapurna understood very well.

 There aren’t amusements offered in these mountains, not even ‘cultural shows’ which are so often common in highly touristed locations.
 But the mountain folk are exceptional at providing guesthouses that are warm and cosy, efficient and inclusive, with piping hot food, and dining halls that are inviting to everyone from all over the world, all without being anything other than their own mountain folk selves.

-The plus for trekking solo in the off season is that you often would get a room all to yourself, even if it's normally meant for two (or even 4, as happened in Ghorepani).
+The plus for trekking solo in the off season is that you often would get a room all to yourself, even if it’s normally meant for two (or even 4, as I enjoyed in Ghorepani).

 In Tadapani, I also had the great fortune of getting the room with the stove pipe in front, coming up from the dining hall downstairs.
 So I had the luxury of literally wrapping my trekking pants etc around the pipe, trying to siphon every bit of warmth from the pipe.

 Guesthouses in Annapurna are typically not very well insulated, and there is no heating in the rooms.
 Essentially you would spend your time in the dining hall, which would either be heated in some way, or would at least have the heat from other people together in the room.
 Sometimes there would be blankets for you to drape over your lap.